Alice-Mathenge/Credit-Card-Fraud-Detection-Analysis/README.md

 - `Preprocessing:` Scaling numerical features and handling extreme class imbalance using SMOTE (Synthetic Minority Over-sampling Technique).

-- `Modeling:` Training multiple classifiers(Logistic Regression, LightGBM and XGBoost Classifier), with a focus on high-performance algorithm like XGBoost.
+- `Modeling:` Training multiple classifiers(Logistic Regression, LightGBM and XGBoost Classifier), with XGBoost emerging as the top-performing model.

 - `Optimization:` Hyperparameter tuning via GridSearchCV.

-- Evaluation: Prioritizing metrics like:    - *Confusion Matrix*, to visualize the trade-off between False positives and False Negatives.
+- `Evaluation:` Prioritizing metrics like:
+    - `Confusion Matrix`, to visualize the trade-off between False positives and False Negatives.
-         - *Precision-Recall AUC* to evaluate how well the model identifies the minority (fraud) class.
+    - `Precision-Recall AUC` to evaluate how well the model identifies the minority (fraud) class.
-         - *ROC-AUC Score* to measure the overall diagnostic ability of the classifiers.
+    - `ROC-AUC Score` to measure the overall diagnostic ability of the classifiers.

 ---